 HackNY Connects Future Innovators to New York’s Startup Scene

 Eager to build on the momentum in New York’s burgeoning startup community, the hackNY program offers college students from across country a taste of the city’s tech scene.
 The program, started some 18 months ago, is led by co-founders Evan Korth, faculty liaison for technology entrepreneurship at NYU, and Chris Wiggins, associate professor in the department of applied physics and applied mathematics at Columbia University.
-In includes competitions that push participants to build new technology products in a single, as well as a summer program to get students’ feet wet working with local startups.
+In includes competitions that push participants to build new technology products in a single weekend, as well as a summer program to get students’ feet wet working with local startups.
 Korth says hackNY’s mission is out to bring together the next generation of hackers.

 HackNY held its most recent hackathon in October, and Korth hosted the Nov.
 2 NY Tech Meetup where the winners and others demoed their ideas.